 The wakes in the first row images, (a)-(e), only feature transverse wavefronts bounded by the Kelvin ray $-y/x=1/2\sqrt{2}$.
 This would be an illustration of the geometry of Figure \ref{wakes}c if not for the fact that the wake is wider (a possibility already anticipated); the wake angle appears to be exactly Kelvin's $39^{\circ}$.
 In contrast to the low-$F$ regime of isotropic case, Figure \ref{isogaussian} (a-e), the apex of the wake coincides with the center of the source.
 It is curious that low-$F$ wakes of isotropic pressure source, Figure \ref{isogaussian}, are more \textit{narrow} than low-$F$ wakes of strongly anisotropic one, Figure \ref{anisogaussian}.

-The wavecrests of the first and second row images, (a)-(j), were overlaid with the curves given by Eqs. (\ref{parametric}), (\ref{wavecrests}), and (\ref{range}) with $Q=3.1F^{4}$.
+In the first and second row of images (a-j), we overlay the curves given by Eqs. (\ref{parametric}), (\ref{wavecrests}), and (\ref{range}) with $Q=3.1F^{4}$.
 As the Froude number increases from $0.9$ to $0.98$, the diverging wavefronts develop and grow in presence.

-The bottom row images, (k)-(o), only have the Kelvin $-y/x = 1/2\sqrt{2}$ and Froude (\ref{Froude_ray}) rays overlaid, and they clearly demonstrate well-developed diverging wavefronts and narrowing of the inner wake with increase of $F$ in accordance with Eq.(\ref{Froude_ray}).
+In the bottom row (k-o), we overlay the Kelvin $-y/x=1/2\sqrt{2}$ and Froude (\ref{Froude_ray}) rays.
+These wakes clearly demonstrate well-developed diverging wavefronts and narrowing of the inner wake with increasing $F$ in accordance with Eq.(\ref{Froude_ray}).